st-kl/games-review-API/README.md

 ### Step 2 - Install Dependencies

 - in your cloned repo, open a new terminal and run `npm install` to install all packages
-- if you don't need any of the dev dependencies run `npm install --production`
+- if you don't need any of the dev dependencies, run `npm install --production`

 ### Step 3 - Define Environment